 If you were contributing 10% of your paycheck to the 401(k) plan before you took the loan, you might reduce that to 6% or 7% so that you could be able to make loan payments without hurting your budget.

 2. You May Earn Less in Your Plan on the Amount of the Loan

-When you take a loan from your 401(k) plan, the interest that you pay on the loan becomes the income that you earn on that portion of your plan.
-So instead of earning stock market-level returns on your 401(k) plan investments, you instead “earn” the rate of interest that you are paying on your loan.
+When you take a loan from your 401(k) plan, the interest you pay on the loan becomes the income you earn on that portion of your plan.
+Instead of earning stock market-level returns on your 401(k) plan investments, you instead “earn” the interest rate that you are paying on your loan.